Abdelrahman74S/language-C/README.md

 # public
-I'm now a ALX Student, this is my first repository as a full-stack engineer
+I'm now a ALX Student, this is my first repository as a full-stack enginee

+# git go

+//got\\

+kl